jmunshi1990/SpatioTemporal/README.md

 # Spatio Temporal Code for Covid Spread Dynamics
+The code allows you to model epidemic spread such as Covid-19.
+The current implementation can be run on New York, Pennsylvania states and for individual counties as well.
+The code can be easily adopted for any input country, state or any demographic region.

 # Citation
 Developed by Joydeep Munshi and Indranil Roy at Lehigh University